meggiszu/meggiszu.github.io/README.md

-This is my **first** website created for a local insurance company.
+This is my first website created for a local insurance company.
 ---
+The website was live between 2017-2020.
 You can check out the website at [link](https://meggiszu.github.io/).
-(The website was live between 2017-2020 at https://ubezpieczenia-szula.pl